 History of Mango

 Mangoes (Mangifera Indica L.) are tropical stone fruits that belongs to the family of the Anacardiaceae.
-They belongs to same family as the cashew and pistachio nuts.
+They belong to same family as the cashew and pistachio nuts.
 While mangoes originated from South Asia and East India and grown since four thousand years ago.
 Likewise, legend showed that the Buddhist monks planted the mango tree.
 So that Buddha could meditate under a mango tree for shade, making mango a holy fruit in the area.
 Individuals travelled with mango seeds from Asia and introduced them overseas.
 To countries like the East Africa, the Middle East and South America during the period of 300 to 400 A.D.

 Currently, they grow mangoes in many tropical and warmer subtropical climates in the world.
 With India being the largest producer and China, the second largest.
 In Australia, summer is our mango season, with so many sweet tasting and succulent mangoes available currently.
 Today, they consider mangoes as one of the most popular tropical fruits consumed worldwide.
 Loved by many for their distinctive, tasty and juicy flavour.
 Frequently, many people describe mangoes as the “king of fruits”.
 Because of their taste and high nutritional values.